-Here are some of CUB’s top tips to keeping your power bill to a minimum.
+Here are some of CUB’s top tips for keeping your power bill to a minimum as we head into Spring:

 1. Unplug unnecessary devices.